 How do I prepare the correct dose of insulin?

 You may take insulin using a syringe that you fill from a vial or using a dosing pen that contains the insulin.
-If your rapid-acting insulin comes in a pen, your doctor or his or her office staff can show you how to use it correctly.
+If your rapid-acting insulin comes in a pen, your doctor or their office staff can show you how to use it correctly.
 Follow the directions carefully.

 - Wash your hands.

 - Take the plastic cover off the new insulin bottle.
 Wipe the top of the bottle with a cotton swab that you have dipped in alcohol.
 It’s best for rapid-acting insulin to be at room temperature before you inject it.

 - Pull back the plunger of the syringe.
 This draws air into the syringe equal to the dose of insulin that you are taking.
 Then put the syringe needle through the rubber top of the insulin bottle.
 Inject air into the bottle by pushing the syringe plunger forward.
 Then turn the bottle upside down.

 - Make sure that the tip of the needle is in the insulin.
 Pull back on the syringe plunger to draw the correct dose of insulin into the syringe.
 The dose of insulin is measured in units.

 - Make sure there are no air bubbles in the syringe before you take the needle out of the insulin bottle.
 Air bubbles can cut down the amount of insulin that you get in your injection.
 If air bubbles are present, hold the syringe and the bottle straight up in one hand, tap the syringe with your other hand and let the air bubbles float to the top.
 Push on the plunger of the syringe to move the air bubbles back into the insulin bottle.
 Then withdraw the correct insulin dose by pulling back on the plunger.